SchweizerischeBundesbahnen/hibernate_hbm2annotation/README.md

 The commit history has been squashed to hide sensitive information.

 # How to use this?
-See the short guide below for now.
-A wiki will be up later.
+Check out the [wiki](https://github.com/SchweizerischeBundesbahnen/hibernate_hbm2annotation/wiki) for a detailed guide and best practices.

 # Setup